When you are retrofitting your business by replacing fluorescent lighting with LED tube lights, you have to dispose of the waste.

-As part of an QLD energy efficiency upgrade done in partnership with a solar company, Austep Lighting found a cyclone affected village in Vanuatu and donated over 1,000 working fluorescent tubes to them for use in a school (see www.abc.net.au/news/2016-03-18/australias-largest-hybrid-solar-installation-bundaberg-school/7259054).
+In a recent Austep Lighting project, we partnered with a solar company to upgrade a Queensland school to energy efficient solar panels and LED lighting.
+As part of this initiative, we found a cyclone affected village in Vanuatu and donated over 1,000 working fluorescent tubes to them for use in a school.

 Fluorescent lighting contains poisonous mercury and should not be sent to landfill.

 Due to their toxicity, Australian standards mandate that compact fluorescents (CFLs) contain no more than 5mg of mercury, and fluorescent tubes no more than 15mg.
 But each light adds to the amount of toxic methyl mercury that spreads from landfill into the wider environment through air, water, and soil.

 It’s estimated that currently 95% of mercury-containing lamps are sent to landfill in Australia.
 Furthermore, commercial and public lighting accounts for approximately 90 per cent of all lighting waste.
 When you consider that Australians dump between 57 and 71 million lights a year, that’s a lot of mercury!

 Recycling our 71 million fluorescent light bulbs would not only stop mercury from bleeding into our environment, but it would also help us recover 13,000 tonnes of glass, 500 tonnes of aluminium, 400 tonnes of other metals and 300 tonnes of phosphor powder.

 In some cases, re-using is better than recycling.
 However, if your fluorescent lights have reached the end of their life and stopped working, they need to be disposed of.
 Recycling fluorescent lighting diverts mercury from entering the environment, allowing it be be reused along with the glass and aluminium while reducing landfill.